Find the Best Champagne and Bubbly on Any Budget

 In Champagne, they call them “tête de cuvée” or “top of the batch.”
 They are the most obsessively conceived wines the chef de cave makes.
 Some producers, like Krug or Salon, only make a tête de cuvée, aging them on tirage (the dead yeast particles called “lees”) up to seven years before they launch in the market.
 All that time waiting in the cellar is part of the reason these wines are so expensive.

 So again, read the tasting notes.
-To give you a leg up, since I know you’ll ask, here are a few Champagne brands that consistently deliver an oxidative, leesy, aged Champagne at this price:
+To give you a leg up, since I know you’ll ask, here are a few brands that consistently deliver an oxidative, leesy, aged Champagne at this price:

 A Few Examples